HTTP API authorization

 Limits and error cases

 The External OAuth token introspection affects the performance and uptime of commercetools Composable Commerce.
-Therefore, you should carefully consider the technology used to implement the introspection, and your hosting options.
+Therefore, you should carefully consider the technology used to implement the introspection and your hosting options.
+Regardless of the technology choice, ensure that the network latency between the Region where your Project is located and your introspection endpoint is as low as possible.

 Time limits